vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

 ### Upload files to bintray
 Two files need to be uploaded to bintray at https://bintray.com/vmware/vDVS/vDVS_Windows

-Following are their paths (with respect to vDVS root working directory)
+Following are their paths (with respect to VDVS root working directory)
 1. install-vdvs.ps1
 2. /build/windows/docker-volume-vsphere_windows_<release_tag>.zip